dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 ## Single value streams
 Some streams are designed to return only a single value, and you want to ensure that you only retrieve a  single value from them.
+The <code>single</code> getter
+and <code>singleWhere()</code> method
-The  single getter and singleMatching() method both return a future containing the single value, or raise an error if they don't.
+both return a future containing the single value, or raise an error if they don't.
 For example, with our data set containing 5
 values: <code>[1,2,3,4,5]</code>, the following will return the value 1: